Pumi1a/BURUPURO-TIMER/README.md

 This function is covered by `/set_persistent_posting`, but I created it just in case.
 You can use either one.

 ## Finally
-Blue Protocol is so much fun!!!
+BURUPURO is so much fun!!!
 But Orochi's "Stream of Life" hardly ever appears (damn it!!!).
 I carefully selected 11 Orochi...
 For that, I set a timer every 50 minutes while doing other tasks, but I thought it could be automated with a bot, so I created one.
 Please give it a try.

 To help cover the server maintenance costs, any donations from those who enjoy this bot would be greatly appreciated.